Massachusetts Department of Transportation: Registry of Motor Vehicles Division

 Formerly an independent state entity, which until 1992 even had its own uniformed police force for vehicular traffic law enforcement, the Registry of Motor Vehicles Division is now directly administered by MassDOT.
-It is the equivalent of the Department of Motor Vehicles in most states, and processes driver's licenses and motor vehicle registrations.
+It is the equivalent of the department of motor vehicles in most states, and processes driver's licenses and motor vehicle registrations.

-Mass Transit Division
+Rail and Transit Division

 All public transportation agencies are administered independently.
-However, the DOT board of directors is also the board of directors for the Massachusetts Bay Transportation Authority, the major provider of public transportation in the Greater Boston area.
+Until July 2015, the MassDOT board of directors had served as the board of directors for the Massachusetts Bay Transportation Authority (MBTA), the major provider of public transportation in the Greater Boston area, when its governance of the MBTA was suspended by the state legislature and temporarily replaced by a separate Fiscal and Management Control Board (FMCB) appointed by Massachusetts Governor Charlie Baker.
+In June 2021, the FMCB was dissolved, and the following month, Baker signed into law a supplemental budget bill that included a provision creating a permanent MBTA Board of Directors and Baker appointed the new board the following October.

 The remaining 15 public transit authorities are called Regional Transit Agencies (RTAs), and they provide public bus services in the remainder of the state.
 The regional transit authorities are:

 The regional transit authorities shown in italics above are within MBTA's commuter rail service area, and provide connections to MBTA trains.

 DOT retains oversight and statewide planning authority, and also has a Rail section within the Mass Transit Division.
 Intercity passenger trains are operated by the federally owned Amtrak, and freight rail is privately operated.

 MassDOT is a member of the Northeast Corridor Commission.